okwon78/Image2Vec/README.md

 On top of the trained resnet with imagenet which does not include the original top, I stacked two more layers.
 One is for feature extraction named embedding.
 The next is a softmax layer for training new data.
 And I did not train resnet layers.
 I only train added two layers.
 Thus I set the trainable variable of resnet model to False.
+And the named embedding layer use ReLU as a activation function because ReLU is the most prominent one and the de facto standard one.

 ```python
 model = Sequential()